 Step one:

-First, in a standing mixer, cream together the butter, sugar and maple syrup until smooth.
+First, in the bowl of your standing mixer add the butter, sugar and maple syrup and blend until the ingredients are smooth.

 Step two: